glbala87/ELLA_tool/docs/manual/data-import-reanalyses.md

   - TYPE: `VARIANTS`.
 Imports variants independently of analyses (samples).
 This is automatically chosen when one or more variants lack genotypes, and a warning message is displayed.

   - GENE PANEL.
-Must be specified for all imports, to enable proper filtering. *ella* automatically chooses either the default panel (which you can change), or for MODE: `APPEND`, the panel matching the existing analysis ID (which you shouldn’t change unless you want to change to MODE: `CREATE`).
+Must be specified for all imports, to enable proper filtering.
+ELLA automatically chooses either the default panel (which you can change), or for MODE: `APPEND`, the panel matching the existing analysis ID (which you shouldn’t change unless you want to change to MODE: `CREATE`).

   - TECHNOLOGY: `SANGER`/`HTS`.
 Default is `SANGER`, but you can change to HTS if importing from an external HTS service.

 ::: warning NOTE
-If you import variants (`APPEND`) to an analysis that is already opened by another user, *ella* displays a warning: "Analysis is ongoing. (\[user/date])!".
+If you import variants (`APPEND`) to an analysis that is already opened by another user, ELLA displays a warning: "Analysis is ongoing. (\[user/date])!".

 The other user will then get a notification to refresh his/her browser upon next save, which will add any new variants to the ongoing analysis.
 :::